-COCA is the association for all Old Concordians.
-It is run by an enthusiastic committee of around 12 members, who work to ensure that Old Concordians can enjoy keeping in touch with the college and each other.
+The Old Concordians Association (OCA) is run by an enthusiastic committee of around 12 members, who work to ensure that Old Concordians can enjoy keeping in touch with the college and each other.

-COCA runs a comprehensive program of popular events to help Old Concordians stay in touch with each other throughout the year, including reunions, celebrations, events, interest groups and more.
-Other COCA activities provide opportunities for Old Concordians to be involved in current school life - like concerts, exhibitions, tours and mentoring students.
+The OCA runs a comprehensive program of popular events to help Old Concordians stay in touch with each other throughout the year, including reunions, celebrations, events, interest groups and more.
+Other OCA activities provide opportunities for Old Concordians to be involved in current school life - like concerts, exhibitions, tours and mentoring students.
 We also hold events in major Australian cities, some regional centres, and even overseas.

-The COCA Strategic Plan has been created to ensure we develop COCA into an organisation capable of supporting the needs of the whole Concordia community.
+A Strategic Plan has been created to ensure we develop the OCA into an organisation capable of supporting the needs of the whole Concordia community.
 View a copy of the plan here.